Location - Paluma Range National Park, North Queensland, Australia

 Grade - 5 (AWTGS), medium to hard

 The terrain is tough and the bush bashing hard.
 There is lots of lantana amongst all the vines, through native ginger, long guinea grass, fallen trees/branches, down a small gully and over a dry creek.
 This is probably why not many people venture here.

 This can be done as a throughwalk or by walking to the gorge and returning via the same route - which is commonly done.
-To do the through walk, park one vehicle at the bottom of the range and walk up the old logging road or set up a car shuttle.
+To do the throughwalk, park one vehicle at the bottom of the range and walk up the old logging road or set up a car shuttle.